© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Cae-glas Round Barrows is a scheduled monument protected by Cadw under reference RD104.
 View the official record →

-Cae-glas Round Barrows is a Bronze Age funerary monument located in Radnorshire, Wales.
+Cae-glas Round Barrows is a Bronze Age funerary monument located in Radnorshire, Wales, comprising a group of round barrows characteristic of prehistoric burial practices in Wales.
 It is designated a Scheduled Ancient Monument by Cadw under reference RD104.

 Cae-glas Round Barrows dates from the prehistoric period, and is classified as a round barrow.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Cae-glas Round Barrows is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is RD104.